kriserickson/solace-battleship/codelab.md

   // destination depending on the header and state of the game engine
   @StreamListener(BoardSetRequestBinding.INPUT)
   public void handle(BoardSetRequest boardSetRequest, @Header("reply-to") String replyTo) {
-      // Pass the request to the game engine to join the game BoardSetResult result = gameEngine.requestToSetBoard(boardSetRequest);
+      // Pass the request to the game engine set the board BoardSetResult result = gameEngine.requestToSetBoard(boardSetRequest);
       resolver.resolveDestination(replyTo).send(message(result));